Sunny Ozuna gets reviews from State wide and Nationwide Syndicated Programs world wide

-Sonny Ozuna and his band The Sunliners have been a mainstay in the San Antonio soul scene for a long time - more than 50 years.
+Sunny Ozuna and his band The Sunliners have been a mainstay in the San Antonio soul scene for a long time - more than 50 years.
 But the group's prolific catalogue of heartbreak anthems have carried it far beyond Texas.
 A new anthology, "Mr. Brown Eyed Soul," collects the best of those ballads.
 Reviewer Oliver Wang says it's great listening for late nights.

 OLIVER WANG, BYLINE: Ildefonso Fraga Ozuna was a 15-year-old high school student in the late 1950s with dreams of one day becoming a singing sensation.